GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/README.md

 Minute 22...
 Rejoyce the book that Helen introduced at the Zero Hour countdown in a Public House.
 For Christmas Eve Day ending of Season One of the Pluribus TV show.
 One goddess, a unity Helen and Carol marriage, in two aspects.

+"When man is in the service of society, you have a monster state, and that’s what is threatening the world at this minute." - year 1987